julienreszka/dev-career-tips/README.md

   - ❌ (undesired and 🌎 Real) or (✔ Desired and 💤 imaginary) and (somebody is working on it)
     - 🟠
       - Keep track of how long it's been the case and mark it as `stuck 🆘` after a threshold
-- [ ] Prevent yourself from impeding on your teammates work by tracking who is responsible of which function
 - [ ] Prevent yourself from irremediable damage by using version control
   -  [
     Get used to open source version control by Learning to use Github